Akshaysonawane/BurgerBulder/README.md

 After providing user details in checkout page we can place an order.
 In orders page we can see all the orders.

+* The project focuses on front-end and that is why for backend firebase has been used.

 To run a project in local:

 Pull the code from github and run npm install